-Singita Pamushana, Zimbabwe: Undisputedly one of the most luxurious safari lodges in Africa, Singita Pamushana sits in the Malilangwe Reserve, which is home to the Big Five, including both black and white rhinos.
+Singita Pamushana, Zimbabwe: Undisputedly one of the most luxurious safari lodges in Africa, Singita Pamushana sits in the Malilangwe Reserve, which is home to lions, leopards, elephants, buffalo and both black and white rhinos.
 It has become a model for its conservation and community programs—and yet, it remains somewhat of a hidden secret because of its remote location in a country where tourism is not yet as booming as it is in neighbors like South Africa.

 Mombo Camp, Okavango Delta, Botswana: Mombo Camp occupies space on Chief’s Island, a concession so rich in wildlife (both variety and sheer number) that it was at one time reserved as a private hunting area for the great chiefs of Botswana.
 Renovations in 2018 have created a space that feels luxurious without sacrificing the coziness of home.